The Ultimate Guide To Thanksgiving Emails: Ideas & Tips

 Sakara

-Here the brand neatly uses an opportunity to thank the customers and express the appreciation of their loyalty.
+Here the brand neatly uses an opportunity to thank the customers and express appreciation for their loyalty.
 What is also special about this email?
 It shows gratitude not only to the customers but also to the team, chefs, and farmers.
 Such a message may not drive sales right away, but it gives a good showing to your brand.

 Brandless